-Creating a physician résumé is an exercise in precision, but also one within imprecise boundaries.
+Creating a physician resume is an exercise in precision, but also one within imprecise boundaries.
 You must compose, in just a few short pages, a career summary that skips nothing of substance and places events in a properly identified chronology.

-Of course, there's no guarantee that the physician résumé you create will meet the expectations of any potential employer.
-There's simply no magic formula, no absolute guide and no strict set of rules that exists to regulate the structure and content of the document.
+Of course, there's no guarantee that the physician resume you create will meet the expectations of any potential employer.
+There's simply no magic formula, no absolute guide, and no strict set of rules that exists to regulate the structure and content of the document.

-A Brief Guide to Writing a Physician Résumé
+A Brief Guide To Writing A Physician Resume

 It's important in this stage to double-check all names and dates for accuracy — the recruiter will!
-Remember, errors on your physician résumé, even if unintentional, may paint you in a neglectful light, and could very well eliminate you from consideration for a competitive position.
+Remember, errors on your physician resume, even if unintentional, may paint you in a neglectful light, and could very well eliminate you from consideration for a competitive position.

-This section should also include any internships, with area of specialization, facility, location and year of completion, as well as the same information for any medical residencies and/or fellowships.
+This section should also include any internships, with area of specialization, facility, location, and year of completion, as well as the same information for any medical residencies and/or fellowships.
 If you're still in a program, list the date you began and your anticipated date of completion.
 Now, provide information regarding any other undergraduate degrees.
-Avoid elaboration here — other than dates, major area(s) of study and grade point average — unless those degrees pertain directly to medicine.
+Avoid elaboration here — other than dates, major area(s) of study, and grade point average — unless those degrees pertain directly to medicine.
 And be specific!
 Avoid general language, like "to present" when there's an anticipated end date that could be listed instead.

-3. Certifications.
-Several categories on your physician résumé will require an uncomplicated accounting of, well, paperwork.
+Several categories on your physician resume will require an uncomplicated accounting of, well, paperwork.
 Certification is one of these: a simple listing of all boards and national examinations taken, with dates.
 Include also a list of licensure for the states where you currently hold a license to practice medicine.
 (And if you embrace the locum tenens lifestyle, that list of state licensures could be impressive indeed!)

-4. Employment history.
 Begin the employment history section your current or last position; include information regarding your status (staff physician, for example), the name and nature of the practice, admitting facilities, and the usual location and contact information.
 Briefly describe your responsibilities at each setting, both clinical and administrative.
 Specify the procedures you performed.
 In this category, there's no problem with using the phrase "to present" when listing dates of your current position.

 List your employment history in reverse chronological order, presenting each experience since completing medical school.
 If you've worked as a locum tenens physician, be sure to list each of these practice settings, as well as the staffing firm with which you worked, if applicable.
 It's vital that you include all positions here — even those you left under less than desirable circumstances.
 Recruiters will possibly discover any omissions, and you don't want to give any impression of falsification.
 If you're concerned about explaining any career or practice shifts, present that in the cover letter when applying for a specific position, to help keep a positive focus.

-One more word of advice: if you've had a state medical license revoked, if you've lost privileges, suffered through malpractice suits or had DEA numbers pulled, address these issues in your cover letter, not your physician résumé.
+One more word of advice: if you've had a state medical license revoked, if you've lost privileges, suffered through malpractice suits or had DEA numbers pulled, address these issues in your cover letter, not your physician resume.
 The key to success is brevity.
 The cover letter is the place to explain any past issues or problems (as well as potentially tangential accomplishments).

-Physician Résumé Samples from Staff Care
+Physician Resume Samples From Staff Care

-A brief word on style and appearance: Like the content of your physician résumé, there are no universal guidelines for formatting.
+A brief word on style and appearance: Like the content of your physician resume, there are no universal guidelines for formatting.
 But it should look simple, with simple fonts and a non-cluttered appearance.
 Avoid the appearance of "business," and unless you're an expert designer, don't try anything fancy.
 Also, get a second opinion!
 Print out a copy of your resume and show it to a friend or family member and get some honest feedback on how it looks.